 We’ll meet in Seattle on the morning of Day 1 and shuttle through Marblemount into the heart of the national park.
 Here we will hike on the Diablo Lake Trail, first above the lake, and then down across the suspension bridge below the massive Ross Dam.
 From the end of our hike we continue east towards the old western style community of Winthrop and the charming River Run Inn.

-A hidden gem of a trail awaits us on Day 4 when we hike up Tiffany Mountain for 360 degree views.
-We follow Freezeout Ridge much of the way up, until we reach the meadows containing a showy display of early summer flowers of paintbrush, asters, & lupine.
+A hidden gem of a trail awaits us on Day 2, when we hike up Tiffany Mountain for 360 degree views.
+We follow Freezeout Ridge much of the way up, until we reach the meadows containing a showy display of early summer flowers of paintbrush, asters, and lupine.
 We continue to the summit where views extend north up to Canada and south down to Coulee Country.

-On our final Day 6, we head back through the park to the west side for a final climb to the summit of Sauk Mountain and an unbelievable 360 degree panoramic view of the Cascades to the east, Mt.
+On our final Day 6, we head back farther west for a final climb to the summit of Sauk Mountain and an unbelievable 360 degree panoramic view of the Cascades to the east, Mt.
 Baker to the north, the Pacific to the west, and on a reasonably clear day, Mt.
 Rainier to the south.
 We return to the Seattle area for the conclusion of our North Cascades hiking tour.